curtispuetz/pypp-docs/docs/lang_features/types/union_type.md

 ## Accessing the value

-First, you should check the values type with the `isinst` function, and then get the value with the `ug` function.
+First, you should check the value type with the `isinst` function, and then get the value with the `ug` function.

 ```python
 from pypp_python import Uni, ug, isinst, is_none